celsiusnarhwal/foxy/README.md

 ## Why?

-If you have Font Awesome Pro license, you can install Font Awesome Pro's Python package from the index at `https://dl.fontawesome.com/{FONTAWESOME_TOKEN}/fontawesome-pro/python/simple`, where `{FONTAWESOME_TOKEN}` is your Font Awesome package manager token.
+If you have a Font Awesome Pro license, you can install Font Awesome Pro's Python package from the index at `https://dl.fontawesome.com/{FONTAWESOME_TOKEN}/fontawesome-pro/python/simple`, where `{FONTAWESOME_TOKEN}` is your Font Awesome package manager token.
 Unfortunately, putting this URL in any file you'd want to check into source control — like a `requirements.txt` or a `pyproject.toml` — will make it difficult for you to make your source code publicly